 Presently, FAST works in collaboration with various experts in the field of anthropology, economy, international law, landscape, architecture and urban design, as well as UN agencies, NGOs, the Dutch Ministries of Foreign Affairs and Defense.
 Current projects include Design for Legacy, BLUE: Architecture of UN Peacekeeping Missions and Sustaining Peace in an Urbanizing World.

-Shoshan work has been published in newspapers and magazines such as The New York Times, NRC, Haaretz, Volkskrant, Vrij Nederland, ATTN, Het Parool, Volume, Surface, Frame, Metropolis, Mark and exhibited at venues such as the UN Headquarters in NYC (2016), Venice Architecture Biennale (2002, 2008, 2016), Lisbon Triennial, Experimenta (2011), The New Institute (2014), The Istanbul Design Biennale (2014).
-The Israel Digital Art Center in Hulon (2012), and The Netherlands Architecture Institute (2007).
+Her research and design work has been published in newspapers and journals including the New York Times, The Guardian, NRC, Haaretz, Volume, Surface, Frame, Metropolis, and exhibited in venues including the UN Headquarters in NYC (2016), Venice Architecture Biennale (2002, 2008, 2016), Experimenta (2011), Het Nieuwe Instituut (2014), The Istanbul Design Biennale (2014), The Israel Digital Art Center (2012), and The Netherlands Architecture Institute (2007).

 Alwine van Heemstra is a media producer.
 She is the owner of WinWin Stories.
 “It is my mission as a media producer to capture great stories and bring these to the right audience.
 I love ‘selling’ true stories that move and motivate people.
 I am a connector and a messenger.
 I have an urge to help people share their ideas and adventures with others.
 When I discovered media as a tool fifteen years ago, I decided to make it my profession.”
 She is on the board of FAST since 2005.